bcit-ci/CodeIgniter/user_guide_src/source/database/configuration.rst

 			    - 'ssl_key'    - Path to the private key file
 			    - 'ssl_cert'   - Path to the public key certificate file
 			    - 'ssl_ca'     - Path to the certificate authority file
-			    - 'ssl_capath' - Path to a directory containing trusted CA certificats in PEM format
+			    - 'ssl_capath' - Path to a directory containing trusted CA certificates in PEM format
 			    - 'ssl_cipher' - List of *allowed* ciphers to be used for the encryption, separated by colons (':')
 			    - 'ssl_verify' - TRUE/FALSE; Whether to verify the server certificate or not ('mysqli' only)